OscarClemente/raytracercpp/README.md

 # raytracercpp (WIP)
-Basic raytracer in C++ developed for fun and learning purposes.
+Basic raytracer in C++ developed for fun and learning purposes from scratch.
 It outputs a .ppm image based on the scene defined in-code.
 Currently only spheres are supported along with lambertian, metalalic and dielectric materials.

 <p align="center">
   <img src="./img/img1.jpeg" alt="Many spheres of different materials and sizes" width="738">